kdave/btrfs-progs/Documentation/btrfs-man5.rst

 Enqueuing is supported for several btrfs subcommands so they can be started at once and then serialized.

+There's an exception when a paused balance allows to start a device add operation as they don't really collide and this can be used to add more space for the balance to finish.

 FILESYSTEM LIMITS
 -----------------